 An Internship is a short-term work experience in which you receive training and gain experience in a field or career area relative to your major.
-They allow you the opportunity to explore careers and provide an opportunity to apply what you are learning in the classroom.
+They allow you the opportunity to explore careers and apply what you are learning in the classroom.

 By completing an internship students:

 - May be eligible to earn academic credit.